Texas Board of Criminal Justice

 (term expires 2/2021), was appointed to the TBCJ in August 2015.
 Texas Governor Greg Abbott named the Honorable Dale Wainwright Chairman of the Texas Board of Criminal Justice.
 Wainwright chairs the Correctional Institutions Committee and is a member of Audit and Review, Business and Financial Operations and Health Care committees.
 He is chair of the Texas appellate practice group for an international law firm.
-He is an appellate lawyer representing clients in complex commercial disputes of all types in state and federal courts and administrative appeals of oil and gas and electric utility disputes.
-Prior to returning to private practice, Wainwright served on the Texas Supreme Court for 10 years, authoring more than 125 opinions, and he also served as Presiding Judge of the 334th District Court in Harris County.
+He is an appellate lawyer representing clients in complex commercial disputes of all types in state and federal courts and administrative appeals of oil and gas, environmental, and electric utility disputes.
+Prior to returning to private practice, Wainwright served on the Texas Supreme Court for 10 years, authoring more than 125 opinions, and he also served previously as Presiding Judge of the 334th District Court in Harris County.
 He is the first African American to be elected to serve on the Texas Supreme Court.
 Wainwright graduated from Howard University (summa cum laude) with a bachelor's degree in economics.
 He studied abroad at the London School of Economics as the Lucy Dalbiac Luard Scholar and earned his Juris Doctorate from the University of Chicago Law School.

 R. Terrell McCombs, Vice-Chairman